 - In the left-side navigation pane, click Overview.

-- In the Create Mirror Vault dialog box, select a region where the new mirror vault
+- In the Create Mirror Vault pane, select the region where you want to create the mirror vault.

-Note For disaster recovery, we recommend that you do not select the same region where the source vault is located.
+Note To implement disaster recovery, do not select the region where the backup vault resides.

-- Enter the Vault Name.
-The vault name must be a maximum of 32 characters in length.
+- Enter a vault name.
+The name must be 1 to 32 characters in length.

-- Enter the Vault Description as required, and click Create.
+- Enter a description of the vault and click Create.

 Restore files from a backup stored in a mirror vault

 Before you restore files that is stored in a mirror vault, perform the following steps to install a backup client for files on the destination server or virtual machine (VM) and add the client to the mirror vault.